Parrot: Morphology

-Living species range in size from the buff-faced pygmy parrot, at under 10 g in weight and 8 cm in length, to the hyacinth macaw, at 1 m in length, and the kakapo, at 4.0 kg in weight.
+Living species range in size from the buff-faced pygmy parrot, at under 10 g in weight and 8 cm in length, to the hyacinth macaw, at 1 m in length, and the kākāpō, at 4.0 kg in weight.
 Among the superfamilies, the three extant Strigopoidea species are all large parrots, and the cockatoos tend to be large birds, as well.
 The Psittacoidea parrots are far more variable, ranging the full spectrum of sizes shown by the family.

 The most obvious physical characteristic is the strong, curved, broad bill.
 The upper mandible is prominent, curves downward, and comes to a point.
 It is not fused to the skull, which allows it to move independently, and contributes to the tremendous biting pressure the birds are able to exert.
 A large macaw, for example, has a bite force of 500 lb/sqin, close to that of a large dog.
-The lower mandible is shorter, with a sharp, upward-facing cutting edge, which moves against the flat portion of the upper mandible in an anvil-like fashion.
+The lower mandible is shorter, with a sharp, upward-facing cutting edge, which moves against the flat part of the upper mandible in an anvil-like fashion.
 Touch receptors occur along the inner edges of the keratinised bill, which are collectively known as the "bill tip organ", allowing for highly dexterous manipulations.
 Seed-eating parrots have a strong tongue (containing similar touch receptors to those in the bill tip organ), which helps to manipulate seeds or position nuts in the bill so that the mandibles can apply an appropriate cracking force.
 The head is large, with eyes positioned high and laterally in the skull, so the visual field of parrots is unlike any other birds.
 Without turning its head, a parrot can see from just below its bill tip, all above its head, and quite far behind its head.
 Parrots also have quite a wide frontal binocular field for a bird, although this is nowhere near as large as primate binocular visual fields.
 Unlike humans, the vision of parrots is also sensitive to ultraviolet light.